ecksma/MOB-NYC-5/Sessions/Session7/Assignment.md

   * `description` as a String
   * `isAllDay` as a Bool

+2. Create an array of 5 events
-2. Make sure your code can run without any errors
+3. Make sure your code can run without any errors
 3. Take a look at this cheatsheet.
 Let me know if you find it helpful
   * http://cdn3.raywenderlich.com/wp-content/uploads/2014/06/RW-Swift-Cheatsheet-0_6.pdf
 4. Read through this article.
 Ignore the sections on tuples and start at "Protocols".
 This is an intermediate article, so it may be a bit more difficult to understand.
 We are going to cover delegates next week.